Long Island Personal Injury Lawyer

 Elements of Negligence for a Personal Injury Claim on Long Island

 The most common theory used in personal injury lawsuits is negligence.
-If another party was negligent in causing your personal injury, this provides the grounds for legal action.
-To prove negligence in a Long Island personal injury lawsuit, plaintiffs must establish the four key elements of negligence: duty of care, breach of duty, causation, and damages.
+If another party was negligent in causing your injury, this provides the grounds for legal action.
+To prove negligence in a Long Island personal injury lawsuit, plaintiffs must establish the four key elements: duty of care, breach of duty, causation, and damages.

 Duty of Care